alexnathanson/BrightsignAPI/README.md

 * downloads new files
 * deletes old files

+media controls and interactivity
+* UDP on port 13131
+* GPIO

+diagnostic functions
+* displays IP address on screen
+* enables diagnostic console on port 3000 (chrome browsers only)

 ## to do:
 * control playback - check if it works with audio as well as video
 * toggle IP address display